Chris Holtmann: Early career

-Head coach at Gardner-Webb
+Gardner-Webb

 In the 2009–10 season, the year before Holtmann arrived, Gardner-Webb won eight games.
 During his first season, the team got off to 6–4 start before finishing 11–21 with eight losses by three points or less.
 The following season, Gardner-Webb went 12–20.

-For the 2012–13 season, Gardner-Webb was predicted to finish fifth among the six schools of the Big South's South Division.
-Instead, Holtmann led Gardner-Webb to a school-record (since joining Division I in 2002) 21 wins, including wins in 10 of their last 11 regular-season games.
+In the 2012–13 season, Holtmann led Gardner-Webb to a school-record (since joining Division I in 2002) 21 wins, including wins in 10 of their last 11 regular-season games.
 At 21–13, the team finished second overall in the Big South Conference.
 They had the highest Rating Percentage Index (RPI) in the league, and the highest in team history.
 Gardner-Webb lost by three points in the semi-finals of the conference tournament, but was selected to participate in the CollegeInsider.com Postseason Tournament (CIT).
 It was the first Division I postseason appearance in the school's history.
 Holtmann won Big South Coach of the Year honors, and was named as the National Association of Basketball Coaches (NABC) District 3 Coach of the Year.
 He was also a finalist for the Hugh Durham Award for mid-major coach of the year.
 After the season, Holtmann was granted a contract extension through 2018.